shenryHen/scala_nessie/README.md

 3. Clone this repo
 4. In the project's root directory, run this:
   1. `sbt clean`.
 This removes any pre-built jars accidentally included in this repo, or created from previous runs.
-  2. `sbt assembly.
+  2. `sbt assembly`.
 This will build one jar that you can run by itself, with all dependencies included.
 5. Run the jar with `scala .\target\scala-2.12\scala_nessie-assembly-1.0.0.jar`.
 This file path to the jar will generally be the same, but the jar name might change for different versions of this project.